ProcurePoint is managed by NSW Procurement, a division of the Department of Finance, Services and Innovation, on behalf of the NSW Procurement Board.

 ProcurePoint provides procurement information and tools to help NSW government agencies and current or potential suppliers.

 Contact NSW Procurement

 The NSW Procurement Service Centre is the central contact point for help relating to procurement in NSW.
-The centre assists agencies and suppliers with information about the NSW procurement system and facilitates access to the online tools and systems that are available.
+The centre helps agencies and suppliers with information about the NSW procurement system and facilitates access to the online tools and systems that are available.

-Accessing Government procurement information
+Accessing government procurement information

 The Government Information Public Access (GIPA) Act 2009 has replaced the Freedom of Information (FOI) Act 1989.
 The GIPA Act provides rights to information that are designed to meet community expectations of more open and transparent government.
 It encourages the routine and proactive release of government information, including information held by providers of goods and services contracted by government agencies.

 Under the Act, certain information is required by law to be available on our website, free of charge, for example policy documents and a disclosure log.
 This is called 'open access information' and can be found on the Accessing DFSI information section of the Department of Finance, Services and Innovation website.
 Find out how to make a request for information through the GIPA Act.